Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 1. Retrain Kraken/Tesseract using different dataset or using labeled women traveling diaries
 2. Develop new HTR models from Transkribus
 3. Explore the viability of developing generalizable HTR models for genres of handwritten documents in the Rubenstein (e.g. 19th century diaries from the same hand vs. 20th century business correspondence from different hands).
-4. Develop better self-designed post OCR correction algorithm
+4. Develop a better self-designed post OCR correction algorithm using ML.
 5. Conduct further computational analysis and visualization of HTR-generated text using NLP or other text-mining techniques or methods.
 6. Include yet-to-be digitized materials related to the early history of Duke such as sermons, diaries, and lecture notes of our institution’s first president, Braxton Craven.
+7. Develop a better, fancier software after accomplishing a high accuracte model.

 ------------------------------------------------------------------------------------------------------------------------